 Making an Appointment

 Writing tutors are scheduled for specific times on weekly basis.
 Please check the writing tutor schedule if there is a specific tutor you would like to meet with.
 All ASC services are free for UNBC students, including tutoring.
-To make an appointment, contact the ASC by phone (250-960-6367) or in person (Room 10-2584).
+To make an appointment, contact the ASC by phone (250-960-6367) or in person (circulation desk on the first floor of the library).

 Getting the Most Out of a Tutoring Session